aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 At some point, and through a game of elimination, I reached a strong conviction that the only route has to be through `isInternal`.

-Again, and through a long-winded game of elimination, I reached a conviction that the only way to get `isInternal` is a race condition.
+Next, and through another long-winded game of elimination, I reached a conviction that the only way to get `isInternal` is through a race condition.
 I got fixated on the race condition, then I pulled it off.

-Visual proof of a late-night conviction 😅:
+Visual proof of my somewhat late-night conviction as I explained the situation to my team 😅:
 ![](discord.png)

 On a second note, there was so much tangential research that I have not included in this writeup, but that does not mean it was useless.
 The most rewarding aspect of CTFs are these little, educational journeys you take doing seemingly irrelevant, tangential research.

 CTF after CTF and challenge after challenge, you realize you have accumulated a good variety of information, about seemingly random things, and evidently, that variety is what creates a resourceful, solid cybersecurity engineer.

-Also big thanks to my team **PwnSec** for the support, it was beautiful to see the team effort as we collaborated on different categories.
+Big thanks to my team **PwnSec** for their support, it was beautiful to see the team effort as we collaborated on different categories.

-That's all I got for today, see you in the next one.
+That's all I got for today, if you made it this far, you deserve a handshake 🤝.
+See you in the next one 🤍